Home > About Licensing > Frequently Asked Questions

-Under the network use provision, you may run software on a network server that will be accessed and used by your licensed desktops by using Remote Desktop Services (or similar technology) and/or VDI (Virtual Desktop Infrastructure).
-To access applications such as Office on your network, you must also license each remote accessing device even if Office software is not installed on the local device (for example the local device is a "thin client").
+Under the network use provision, you may run software on a network server which will be accessed and used by your licensed desktops using Remote Desktop Services (or similar technology) and/or VDI (Virtual Desktop Infrastructure).
+To access applications such as Office on your network you must also license each remote accessing device even if Office software is not installed on the local device (for example the local device is a "thin client").

-Because Microsoft Office is licensed through a device-based licensing model only, each desktop desktop/thin client that is used to access Microsoft Office by using Remote Desktop Services must have a separate Microsoft Office license dedicated to it.
+Since Microsoft Office is licensed through a device-based licensing model only, each desktop desktop/thin client that is used to access Microsoft Office using Remote Desktop Services must have a separate Microsoft Office license dedicated to it.
 Licenses for Microsoft Office cannot be shared across desktops to support concurrent use.
 Furthermore, with the 2007 release, generally only licenses obtained through Volume Licensing can be deployed to a network server for remote access.
 The same rules apply to VDI scenarios.
 Each desktop/thin client that is used to access Microsoft Office running on virtual desktops on the server must have a separate Microsoft Office license dedicated to it.
-For more information, see the Volume Licensing Brief for Licensing of Microsoft Desktop Application Software for Use with Windows Server Remote Desktop Services.
+For more information, download the Volume Licensing Brief for Licensing of Microsoft Desktop Application Software for Use with Windows Server Terminal Services.

 Yes, you may install any number of copies and any prior version on the licensed device.
 Software Assurance is not required for this use right for Office.

 No. CAL requirements differ among server products.
-The general rule is that you must acquire and assign a CAL to each device or user that accesses your server software.
-Beyond that, however, there may be product-specific exceptions to that rule that affect a given product’s CAL requirement.
+The general rule is that you must acquire and assign a CAL to each device or user that accesses your server software directly, or indirectly.
+Beyond that, however, there may be product-specific exceptions to that rule, which affects a given product’s CAL requirement.

 For more information, download the Volume Licensing Brief for Base and Additive Client Access Licenses.